colton-gabertan/xcjg-honeypot/README.md

 ---

 With both commercial antivirus softwares not picking up 100% of the malware collected from the honeypot, this serves as a good argument to there still being a lot of research to be done through the use of honeypots such as this one.
+Malware is constantly changing and evolving, and security research must be able to keep up in order to continue defending against it.

 [honeypot]: https://blog.malwarebytes.com/101/2021/05/what-is-a-honeypot-how-they-are-used-in-cybersecurity/
 [Modern Honey Network]: https://github.com/pwnlandia/mhn